 It is possible for a person to mistake the signs and symptoms of throat cancer for those of other conditions.
 A person should therefore see a doctor if they experience any symptoms of throat cancer that do not go away.

 Although throat cancers can affect anyone, certain factors can increase the risk of this condition.
-According to the Memorial Sloan Kettering Cancer Center, some major risk factors include:
+Some major risk factors

 - human papillomavirus infection

 Some other risk factors include:

 - being male